projectsesame/sesame/site/content/posts/2020-01-16-announcing-contour-1.1.md

 ## Prefix Rewrite Support

-Path prefix rewrite was a feature in IngressRoute that got removed right before Contour 1.0 was released.
-Now in Contour 1.1, HTTPProxy supports rewriting the HTTP request URL path prior to delivering the request to the backend service.
+Path prefix rewrite was a feature in IngressRoute that got removed right before Sesame 1.0 was released.
+Now in Sesame 1.1, HTTPProxy supports rewriting the HTTP request URL path prior to delivering the request to the backend service.
 Rewriting, which is performed after a routing decision has been made, never changes the request destination.

 The pathRewritePolicy field specifies how the path prefix should be rewritten.
 The replacePrefix rewrite policy specifies a replacement string for a HTTP request path prefix match.
 When this field is present, the path prefix that the request matched is replaced by the text specified in the replacement field.
 If the HTTP request path is longer than the matched prefix, the remainder of the path is unchanged.